awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_Spring_RDS_ Rest/Readme.md

 The following Java code represents the **WorkItemRepository** class that extends [Interface CrudRepository](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/CrudRepository.html).
 Notice that you are required to specify ARN values for Secrets Manager and the Amazon Aurora Serverless database (as discussed in the Creating the resources section).
 Without both of these values, your code won't work.
 To use the **RDSDataClient**, you must create an **ExecuteStatementRequest** object and specify both ARN values, the database name, and the SQL statement.

-In addition, notice the use of [Class SqlParameter](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/rdsdata/model/SqlParameter.html) when using SQL statemenets.
+In addition, notice the use of [Class SqlParameter](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/rdsdata/model/SqlParameter.html) when using SQL statements.
 For example, in the **save** method, you build a list of **SqlParameter** objects used to add a new record to the database.

 ```java
 package com.aws.rest;